COSC3020/tsp-held-karp-DJReflexive/README.md

 - KobeLimon21's Repository on GitHub (https://github.com/COSC3020/tsp-held-karp-KobeLimon21/blob/main/code.js) - Borrowed some ideas to help my tsp_hk() method to function properly.
 Specifically for having every city become the start city every iteration, and checking whether a new best minimum value had been found.
 I did not borrow from it for anything else.
 - https://www.youtube.com/watch?v=jUYAJ72m8P0&t=379s - For how to run the held-kelp algorithm by hand and giving insight to how this works.
-- https://www.geeksforgeeks.org/how-to-create-dictionary-and-add-key-value-pairs-dynamically/# - For documentation on use object literal notation as a dictionary.
+- https://www.geeksforgeeks.org/how-to-create-dictionary-and-add-key-value-pairs-dynamically/# - For documentation on how to use object literal notation as a dictionary.

 # Plagiarism Acknowledgement